jackfranklin/pulldown/README.md

 * when you're ready to make a pull request, merge master INTO your develop branch
 * make the pull request to merge your develop branch into master

+## Testing

+The tests are within the `test/` folder.
+To run them, simply run: `node tests` from within the test folder, or `node test/tests` from the project root.

 Any questions, feel free to ask :)